 Machine learning is a lot like it sounds: the idea that various forms of technology, including tablets and computers, can learn something based on programming and other data.
 It looks like a futuristic concept, but this level of technology is used by most people every day.
 Speech recognition is an excellent example of this.
 Virtual assistants like Siri and Alexa use the technology to recite reminders, answer questions, and follow commands.

 As machine learning proliferates, more professionals are pursuing careers as machine learning engineers.
-One of the best ways to get started is by getting hands-on and developing a project, and there are many free resources online.
+One of the best ways to get started is by getting hands-on and developing a project, taking courses like AI & Machine Learning Bootcamp, and other many free resources online.

 Top 10 Machine Learning Projects: